zulip/zulip-js/README.md

 ```

 ### Read Messages from a Stream
 `zulip.messages.retrieve()` returns a promise that can be used to retrieve messages from a stream.
 You need to specify the id of the message to be used as an anchor.
+Use `1000000000` to retrieve the most recent message, or [`zulip.users.me.pointer.retrieve()`](#fetching-a-pointer-for-a-user) to get the id of the last message the user read.

 ```js
 const params = {